Sam-Tuna/CACposter/README.md

+# Things that didn't fit in the poster:

-# N. gardneri sequencing and assembly
+## N. gardneri sequencing and assembly
 ### Illumina data
 Sequencing was performed by Macrogen (South Korea).
 Read QC was done using TrimGalore v.0.6.1 (https://github.com/FelixKrueger/TrimGalore)